 There are two types of orders that you can place for the buying/selling of shares in the share market:

 - Market Order: It is the order when the stocks are bought/sold at the market price and is executed instantaneously.
 For example, assume that you want to buy ten stocks of a company that is currently trading at the market price of Rs 90.
 When you place the market order, you will buy the stocks at the market price i.e. Rs 90.

 - Limit Order: This order refers to buying or selling stocks at a limited price.
 For the same example stated above, let’s assume that now you want to buy the stocks at Rs 88.
 Then you can place a limit order and once the market price of the stock falls to Rs 88, the order is executed.

 The market order is instantaneous whereas limit orders occur depending on the fulfillment of supply and demand.

 The pre-opening session is divided into three segments- The order collection period, order matching period, and buffer period.
 Let us understand each one of them in detail now.

 - 9:00 AM to 9:08 AM – This session is called the Order Collection period.
 You can place, modify, and cancel your order during this time period.
 However, no execution occurs during this period.

 - 9:08 AM to 9:12 AM – This is called order matching period or trade confirmation order.
 You cannot place, modify, or cancel your order during this interval.
 Placed orders are executed during this period based on the price identification method.
 This is also called equilibrium price determination or Call auction.

-- 9:12 AM to 9:15 AM – This period is called buffer period and is used for easy transition from pre-opening session to normal market session.
+- 9:12 AM to 9:15 AM – This period is called the buffer period and is used for an easy transition from the pre-opening session to the normal market session.

 Also read: Stock Market Timings in India